hchc1/introduction-to-angular/README.md

-# An introduction to Angular
+# Project done in the course: introduction to Angular